usnistgov/lantern/docs/tutorial.rst

 2. A :class:`~lantern.model.surface.Surface` that models the
    non-linear relationship between the latent mutational effect space and the observed phenotypes

-Mathematically, this two-step operation can be seen as
+3. A :class:`~gpytorch.likelihoods.Likelihood` that determines the
+   random noise associated with each phenotype measurement

+Mathematically, the two-step operation executed by LANTERN to model an observed phenotype :math:`y_i` with genotype :math:`x_i` (which is one-hot encoded, as described above) is:

 .. math:: z_i = W x_i
           :label: eq_basis
-.. math:: y_i = f(z_i)
+.. math:: y_i = f(z_i) + \epsilon_i
           :label: eq_surface

-For a basis :math:`W` and non-linear surface :math:`f` to be learned from the data.
-LANTERN provides a python interface for this learning problem.
+For a basis :math:`W` and non-linear surface :math:`f` to be learned from the data, and :math:`\epsilon_i` is noise modeled by the `Likelihood`.
+LANTERN provides a python interface for this learning problem, in particular approximate Bayesian inference on :math:`W`, :math:`f`, and the parameters of the `Likelihood`.

 Currently, there is a single interface to both the `Basis` and `Surface` elements.
-There are built-in factory methods for both objects using the `Dataset` object we have already created:
+Similarly, the only supported `Likelihood`s are the univariate and multivariate Gaussian distributions provided by `GPyTorch`.
+There are built-in factory methods for both `Basis` and `Surface` using the `Dataset` object we have already created:

 >>>  basis = VariationalBasis.fromDataset(ds, K=8, meanEffectsInit=True)
 >>>  surface = Phenotype.fromDataset(ds, K=8)